-To view information about the spoof intelligence detections, click View spoofing activity in the spoof intelligence insight to go to the Spoof intelligence insight page.
+To view information about the spoof intelligence detections, select View spoofing activity in the spoof intelligence insight to go to the Spoof intelligence insight page.

 - Spoofed user: The domain of the spoofed user that's displayed in the From box in email clients.
 The From address is also known as the

 - Sending infrastructure: Also known as the infrastructure.
-The sending infrastructure will be one of the following values:
+The sending infrastructure is one of the following values:

 - The domain found in a reverse DNS lookup (PTR record) of the source email server's IP address.

 - If the source IP address has no PTR record, then the sending infrastructure is identified as <source IP>/24 (for example, 192.168.100.100/24).

 - Message count: The number of messages from the combination of the spoofed domain and the sending infrastructure to your organization within the last seven days.

 - Last seen: The last date when a message was received from the sending infrastructure that contains the spoofed domain.

 - Spoof type: One of the following values:

 - Internal: The spoofed sender is in a domain that belongs to your organization (an accepted domain).